 An electronic control unit (ECU) is an embedded device inside a vehicle that controls a specific feature.
 Common examples of ECUs include the Engine Control Module (ECM), Transmission Control Module (TCM), Powertrain Control Module (PCM), Anti-lock Braking System (ABS), and Body Control Module (BCM), among others.
 These electronic devices control the vehicle’s mechanical movable parts through software code running inside them.
 Modern cars can contain more than 100 ECUs.

-These ECUs communicate with each other continuously over in-vehicle networks like CAN, CAN-FD, LIN, Ethernet, FlexRay, and MOST.
+These ECUs communicate with each other continuously over in-vehicle networks such as CAN, CAN-FD, LIN, Ethernet, FlexRay, and MOST.
 The automotive industry most commonly uses CAN as the in-vehicle network in modern vehicles.

 CAN is short for ‘controller area network’.
 CAN is an in-vehicle bus network that allows microcontrollers and ECUs to communicate with each other.
 The ISO 11898 standards define how CAN communication works, how to configure the wiring, and how to construct CAN messages.
 CAN is designed to handle high levels of electromagnetic interference and can provide reliable communication even in challenging environments.